anvilco/html-pdf-financial-statement-template/README.md

 $ ANVIL_API_TOKEN=<YOURKEY> node ./generate-pdf.js && open ./generate-plain-html.output.pdf
 ```

-Vanilla HTML and CSS for the statement template is in the root of this repo.
+Plain HTML and CSS for the statement template is in the root of this repo.
 Feel free to view and edit these files to change the output PDF:

 * [statement.html](./statement.html) - the statement's HTML
 * [statement.css](./statement.css) - the statement's CSS